Watermelon Gazpacho

 Always be careful when handling hot chiles.
 Wash your hands immediately after handling or wear gloves and don’t touch your eyes or anything else important!

-How to make Watermelon Gazpacho with Serrano Chiles and Mint:
+How to make Watermelon Gazpacho:

 Gather up your ingredients!
 You’ll need:

-• Watermelon that is cut into ½-inch cubes and ¼-inch dice.
+• Watermelon that is cut into 1/2-inch cubes and 1/4-inch dice.

 • Fresh, diced tomato